maxdeviant/degree/stark.md

 The decision of the main method of communication should be documneted, in addition all notes and inqueries should be logged to keep a history of interaction between team memebers.
 This will allow a timeline to be established when issues occur and allow members to track how past issues that were similar to be solved.

 ###Create User Stories

+This process is left solely to the customer for creation and development.
+This is because the user stories should be the major functions of the project that the customer wants incorperated.
+The user stories should be presented in a manner that keeps them short and simple for fast development.
+Whether to use a digital or paper medium is up to be decided between the customer and the Project Manager.
+After the user stories are presented, they will be presented to the development team and distributed.

+In order to keep development of the project flowing more important user stories will be handled first.
+These include base functionality of the project and ensures that the project works, even if it is not user friendly.
+Secondary tasks, such as making the project user friendly or navigation will be handled after all base functions work.
+Additional tasks, such as layout and aesthetic choices will be handeled last.

+###Devide Tasks

+Different members of the development team will select a number of tasks that they are to complete by the end of the iteration.
+The number of tasks that each memeber selects will be based on individual skill and the judgement of the Project Manager.
+In order to avoid overworking a member early in the project, members will be restricted to three tasks for the first iteration.
+After that, the Project Manager should work with the development team to maximize the efficiency of each member.

+Task will be selected from the user stories created by the customer, and will be rewritten by the developer to explain exactly what they will be developing.
+This new definition of the user story will be confirmed by the customer to ensure that the developer and the customer are on the same page.

+###Iteration Commencement

+Each iteration should be between two-four weeks long.
+In order to keep the project moving, each developer should be assigned tasks that they can complete within this timeframe.
+After each iteration there should be a team meeting to assign new tasks to the developers and ensure everyone has an acceptable amount of work.

+The iteration should should begin by a team meeting in which all facets of the project must attend.
+(Customer, Project Manager, Development Team, ect.)
+Durring this meeting everyone on the development team should present how far they are on thier individual tasks and report on the progress.
+Durring this time developers should inform the rest of the group if each task is on track to be finished by the end of the iteration.
+If the task is not on schedule, then a period of time dedicated to resolving any issues the developer is having can be utilized.
+Should the case be that group effort cannot resolve the issue with the task, the project manager can choose to reassign the task to someone else, or discuss with the customer about alternatives.